 Explaining an architect’s services gives an overview of the broad range of services provided by architects.
 It’s OK to pick and mix with this providing you agree clearly about it beforehand.

 Architects fees will be around 7% for new build and 11% for existing buildings (that is as a percentage of the total building cost including labour and materials – but not land).
-RIBA members may use the Architect’s Fees toolkit but it is kept secret from the public.
-This kind of shadowy practice comes in for criticism by those not totally enamoured of the way the profession runs itself more +/-»
+RIBARoyal Institute of British Architects members may use the Architect’s Fees toolkit but it is kept secret from the public.
+This kind of shadowy practice comes in for criticism by those not totally enamoured of the way the profession runs itself

 As with everything, what matters most is the quality of communication you have with your architect.
 This is not a simple matter and it has to work both ways.
+It can be quite a personal thing.
 There are several ways you can express what you want:

 - verbally – talking about what you would like